A not-so-strange term coming from somewhere: An abstract setting and the model example

-The number~$\Cap_*=\Dir_*$ is related to the ``strange term'' \`a la Cioranescu-Murat~\cite{CioranescuMurat} for the problems with Dirichlet boundary conditions.
-Indeed, the results of~\cite{CioranescuMurat} imply that the solution to Problem~\eqref{main_eq_Dir} converge, as~$\eps\to 0$, to the solution of~\eqref{hom_eq_Dir}, where the ``strange term'' ios precisely equal to~$\Cap_* = \Dir_*$.
-It will be interesting to compare~$\Dir_*$ with the behaviour of our strange term~$\beta \kappa_*(\beta)$ in~\eqref{hom_eq}, in the limit as the Robin parameter~$\beta$ tends to infinity.
+The value~$\Cap_*=\Dir_*$ is related to the ``strange term'' \`a la Cioranescu-Murat~\cite{CioranescuMurat} for the problems with Dirichlet boundary conditions.
+Indeed, the results of~\cite{CioranescuMurat} imply that the solution to Problem~\eqref{main_eq_Dir} converge, as~$\eps\to 0$, to the solution of~\eqref{hom_eq_Dir}, where the ``strange term'' is precisely~$\Cap_* = \Dir_*$.
+It will be interesting to compare~$\Dir_*$ with the behaviour of our strange term~$\beta \kappa_*(\beta)$ in~\eqref{hom_eq}, in the limit as the Robin parameter~$\beta$ tends to infinity (see, for instance, Remark~\ref{rk:CM}).

 \paragraph*{A ``not-so-strange'' eigenvalue problem.}